musnit/castle-client/mobile/README.md

 - Run `npm i` in this directory
 - Copy `mobile/.env` from our credentials repository to this directory

+## Android

+- Remove the `ndk.dir` field from local.properties if you added it for the React Native setup.
+- Install NDK version `22.1.7171670` and CMake version `3.18.1` from the Android SDK manager.

 # Running

 ## iOS